 The scan produces a list of 32 stocks from the entire stock exchange listing of over 12,000 companies.
 Even though this list is small, 32 may still be too many to hold at any one time.
-So, you will need to select the right companies to invest in carefully.
+So, you must carefully select the right companies to invest in.

-I would suggest that you can combine the CANSLIM strategy with Warren Buffett’s margin of safety concept in value investing.
+I suggest combining the CANSLIM strategy with Warren Buffett’s margin of safety concept in value investing.
 The margin of safety is a way of measuring how undervalued stock is compared to its intrinsic value.
 The more undervalued a stock is, the safer the investment.

 So, you could narrow down your stock selection using, for example, the top 10 stocks with the highest margin of safety.
 See the image below.